sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd/set-up-cicd.md

     <!-- border; size:540px --> ![Provide remote name](./provide-remote-name.png)

-6. Stage your changes, add a commit message and choose **Publish Branch**.
+6. Stage your changes, add a commit message, and choose **Publish Branch**.

     <!-- border; size:540px --> ![Publish branch](./publish-branch.png)

 7. Provide your GitHub username and password when prompted.
-When the changes are pushed, you'll be able to see your project in your GitHub repository.
+When the changes are pushed, you see your project in your GitHub repository.

 ### Enable SAP Continuous Integration and Delivery Service